Updated: 18 August 2025 for Release v217

 What you can do now:

-Every production, course, theme, theme group and people page now comes with a (multilingual) slug field:
+Every Production, Page/Story, Course, Theme, Theme group and People page now comes with a (multilingual) slug field:

 The following items now fully support slugs: